-All students from the Erasmus School of Behavioral and Social Science (former Faculty of Social Sciences) can apply.
+All students from the Erasmus School of Behavioral and Social Science can apply.
 That means students of Public Administration, Sociology, Psychology, Pedagogical Sciences and Management of International Social Challenges (MISOC) can apply.

 However you need to be a fulltime student at this faculty.
 To do a minor in one of these fields is not enough.
 You can be both an international or a national student and it does not matter if you are a first year Bachelor student or a Master student.
 You do need to be aware that the trainings will be every Tuesday, so make sure that you actually can attend these trainings.

 If you are interested in discussing global issues, if you want to be able to speech in front of hundreds of people, if you are motivated to develop your diplomatic and negotiating skills, if you want to meet new people and become part of a team with one mission, if you want to work hard to become the best diplomat you can be and if you are eager to visit Washington D.C. and New York; then you should apply for this project.
 This project gives you a perfect opportunity to learn important skills, to understand international conflicts, to advance your horizons and to become a diplomat.